 - While it’s nice to have a stitch reference chart not only in the manual, it is a detachable chart that attaches to the back of the sewing machine.
-Some Brother ST15HDH reviews mention it’s a little awkward and could be easily lost.
-I wish they had displayed the stitch options on the right side of the machine.
-Also, the handle is not molded plastic, so it can be a little weird to carry around.
+However, it’s a little awkward and could be easily lost.
+I wish they had displayed the stitch opt ns on the right side of the machine.
+Also, the handle is not molded plastic, so carrying it around can be a little weird.

 - Reliable and very strong, but it’s not a heavy-duty sewing machine for industrial use.
 That’s going to cost a whole lot more!

 Brother ST150HDH vs ST371HD

 Both sewing machines feature automatic bobbin winding and automatic needle threading and are set up similarly.
 The bobbin is a top-drop, quick-set bobbin.